mxagar/text_sentiment/README.md

 The techniques used in [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) are able to efficiently condense raw sequences of words to one valuable scalar which covers the spectrum from `negative` to `positive` (or an equivalent one).
 Then, that scalar can become an important feature in more complex models that output important business predictions.
 In my personal experience, that mapping from a text string to a number is very handy in plenty of businesses that work with tabular datasets that contain free text fields.

+Note that text sentiment analysis is a text classification problem; as such, we can re-use some of the techniques to perform supervised topic inference with multiple classes (i.e., text themes).
+However, sentiment analysis has particular characteristics, such as the possibility of having *sarcasm*, which make it more challenging and specific.

 This repository serves two purposes regarding the topic of **sentiment analysis** and related (supervised) **text classification** problems:

 1. This is a document for my future self which collects techniques that I come across.